samthebest/dump/sams-scala-tutorial/platonic-programming.md

 ### Theorem - State Monism

-Given an infinitely fast processor and an infinite amount of memory, every program can be refactored to have at most 1 variable (i.e. `var` in Scala) while remaining functionally equivilant.
+Given an infinitely fast processor and an infinite amount of memory, every program can be refactored to have at most 1 variable (i.e. `var` in Scala) while remaining functionally equivalent.
 Furthermore this `var` need only occur in the entry point of the application within the lambda of an infinite stream of inputs.
 This means only one function, the entry point, mutates anything, while all other functions are pure.

 Similarly we could use a single mutable variable instead (something like `val x: Mutable` in Scala).